jeremyNCH/microservice-seatgeek/README.md

   - Lookup: `Record Updates with Optimistic Concurrency Control`
   - Use npm package: `mongoose-update-if-current`: <https://www.npmjs.com/package/mongoose-update-if-current>
     - This package can implement Optimistic concurrency control with `version number` or `timestamps`
+  - In listener, query resource with both `_id` and `version` flag
+    - If not found, we are processing ticket out of order
+    - Reject event OR allow to timeout so that NATS can requeue and retry to send this event

 ## Responses